AI Global Media: History and financials

-AI Global Media Ltd are known to advertise their efforts to businesses using unsolicited commercial email (spam).
-The addresses they use for this purpose are retrieved from a variety of sources, including comments in HTML source code that are meant to be ignored by everything and everyone, where addresses may be left for the specific purpose of having low-quality spammers stumble upon them.

 Awards

 AI Global Media produce a range of awards, the highly specific categorisation of which has been commented on by the New Zealand Law Society who gave the example of "Dental Law Firm of the Year – UK", while Capcora was awarded "Best Real Asset Advisory Boutique Germany", and a small accountancy firm won "Accountant of the Year – Essex".
 In 2017, V12, a footwear manufacturer, won two awards, including "Most Outstanding Oil and Gas Safety Footwear Provider" at the AI Global Excellence Awards.

 For the Wealth & Finance International Awards 2016, AccountingWeb commented, "I have no idea why they think anyone would be gullible enough to hand over money", noting the choice of offers from the "Cutting-Edge Package" at £300, to the "Elite Package" at £1400, which includes a trophy and a double-page article/ad in Wealth & Finance International magazine.

 Their awards include the Acquisition International M&A Awards, the AI Global Excellence Awards, the AI Hedge Fund Awards, the Banking Excellence Awards, the Build Magazine Awards, the Influential Businesswoman Awards, the North American Excellence Awards, the TMT Media Awards, the Wealth & Finance International Alternative Investment Awards, and the Wealth & Finance International Awards.